A steak on a white plate in a restaurant A steak on a white plate in a restaurant

 Oktoberfest central

-The German Gymnasium is housed in a huge, impressive Grade II listed building next to St Pancras, with a large terrace out front as well.
-Though the various dining and drinking areas are spread across several floors, they're all accessible by lift, and the disabled toilet is stylishly decorated.
-Expect classic Mittel Europa cuisine on the menu – schnitzels, wursts and other hearty fare, along with bier, pastries and the like.
+The German Gymnasium is housed in a huge and impressive Grade II-listed building next to St Pancras, with a large terrace out front as well.
+Though the various dining and drinking areas are spread across several floors, they're all accessible by lift, and the accessible toilet is also stylishly decorated.
+Expect classic Mittel Europa cuisine on the menu – schnitzels, wursts, and other hearty fare, along with bier, pastries, and the like.

 The Begging Bowl